What’s the Difference Between Canadian Bacon (or Irish, or English) and American?

 American Bacon: Pork Belly.
 Canadian Bacon: Pork Loin.

-Canadian bacon is more like ham than the streaky cured and smoked strips of bacon that most of us are used to.
+Canadian bacon is more like a ham steak than the streaky cured and smoked strips of bacon that most of us are used to.
 American bacon comes from the fatty belly of the pig while Canadian bacon is typically cut from the loin.

 As such, it’s much leaner than belly bacon and comes in rounded slices rather than strips.